Judge throws out three FDIC lawsuits over soured mortgage debt

-NEW YORK, Sept 30 (Reuters) - A federal judge has thrown out FDIC lawsuits against Citigroup Inc, Bank of New York Mellon Corp and U.S. Bancorp to recoup some of the more than $695 million that the regulator said it lost by selling soured mortgage debt once owned by a failed Texas bank.
+NEW YORK (Reuters) - A federal judge has thrown out FDIC lawsuits against Citigroup Inc, Bank of New York Mellon Corp and U.S. Bancorp to recoup some of the more than $695 million that the regulator said it lost by selling soured mortgage debt once owned by a failed Texas bank.

 In a Friday night decision, U.S. District Judge Andrew Carter in Manhattan said the FDIC, the receiver for Austin-based Guaranty Bank, lacked standing to sue after selling the debt in question through a March 2010 resecuritization transaction.